 Nicole Yardeni, a local Jewish official who saw security video of the attack from the single camera near the school gate, described the shooter as "determined, athletic and well-toned."
 She said he wore a helmet with the visor down.

-"You see a man park his motorcycle, start to shoot, enter the school grounds and chase children to catch one and shoot a bullet into her head," Yardeni said.
+"You see a man park his motorcycle, start to shoot, enter the school grounds and chase children to catch one and shoot a bullet into her head."
+Yardeni said in an interview.
 "It's unbearable to watch and you can't watch anymore after that.
 He was looking to kill."

 A police official said the same powerful .45-caliber handgun used in Monday's attack on a school in Toulouse was used in shootings four days ago that killed two paratroopers and seriously injured another in nearby Montauban, and in an attack that killed a paratrooper eight days ago in Toulouse.

 In Monday's attack, which took place about 8 a.m., the killer also used a .35-caliber gun, the police official said.
-At least 15 shots were fired at the school, the official said, speaking on condition of anonymity because they were not authorized to speak publicly.
+At least 15 shots were fired at the school in a residential neighborhood in Toulouse, the official said.
+The official, based in Paris, was not authorized to speak publicly.

-A police union official in Paris said the shooter knew weapons well to handle a .45-caliber handgun plus a second gun.
+A police union official in Paris said to handle a .45-caliber handgun plus a second gun, the shooter knew what he was doing.

 "The shooter is someone used to holding arms," Nicolas Comte of the SGP FO police union.
 "He knows what he's doing, like an ex-military guy."